quorten/macsehw/old_artifacts/schems/README.md

 Notes related to the accuracy of the retrace.

-* The pinouts of all integrated circuit components and the RAM SIMMs have been verified with second sources.
+* The pinouts of all integrated circuit components, the RAM SIMMs, and the PDS slot have been verified with second sources.

-* The pinouts of the PDS slot have **not** yet been verified with second sources.

 * The resistor values have been checked to be consistent with the reference designators, but **not all reference designators** have